Consciousness

-Consciousness, at its simplest, is awareness of states or objects either internal to one's self or in one's external environment.
-However, its nature has led to millennia of explanations, analyses, and debate among philosophers, scientists, and theologians.
-Opinions differ about what exactly needs to be studied, or can even be considered consciousness.
-In some explanations, it is synonymous with mind, and at other times, an aspect of it.
+Consciousness is being aware of something internal to one's self, or of states or objects in one's external environment.
+It has been the topic of extensive explanations, analyses, and debate among philosophers, scientists, and theologians for millennia.
+There is no consensus on what exactly needs to be studied, or whether consciousness can be considered a scientific concept.
+In some explanations it is synonymous with mind, while in others it is considered an aspect of it.

 In the past, consciousness meant one's "inner life": the world of introspection, private thought, imagination, and volition.
-Today, it often includes any kind of cognition, experience, feeling, or perception.
+Today, it often includes various forms of cognition, experience, feeling, or perception.
 It may be awareness, awareness of awareness, metacognition, or self-awareness, either continuously changing or not.
 There is also a medical definition that helps, for example, to discern "coma" from other states.
 The disparate range of research, notions, and speculations raises some curiosity about whether the right questions are being asked.

 Examples of the range of descriptions, definitions and explanations are: ordered distinction between self and environment, simple wakefulness, one's sense of selfhood or soul explored by "looking within", being a metaphorical "stream" of contents, or being a mental state, mental event, or mental process of the brain.